Archive for the ‘restaurants’ Category

 But then I discovered Sicilian pizza: it was thicker, square, and was baked on a large sheet pan.
 The crust was crisp on the bottom, and light and airy inside.
 I thought: OK, I have room for 2 favorite pizzas.
 And then, believe it or not, I went to Uno’s…(Pizzeria Uno back in the day)…and I had my first pan pizza.
 It was thick like Sicilian, but somehow different, and heavier on the sauce.
 But absolutely delicious.
 I finally settled on 3 favorite pizzas.

 Despite having 3 favorite styles of pizza, I always cooked a Neapolitan pie when I made pizza at home.
 Perhaps it was a bit easier, or perhaps I just never felt I really made the perfect pizza, and I needed to keep trying.
-In either case, it meant that after 40 years of making my own pizza, I finally made a pan pizza for the first time just last year.
+In either case, it meant that after 40 years of making my own pizza, I finally made a pan pizza for the first time a couple of years ago.
 And it was good…really good.

 The dough is stretched out and ready to accept whatever tasty toppings you like!